Skip To Content

 Track ID (TRACK_ID)

-A Track ID (TRACK_ID) is a field in a GeoEvent Definition that relates GeoEvents to specific entities.
-For example, a truck may be identified by its license plate number or an aircraft by an assigned flight number.
+A Track ID (TRACK_ID field) in a GeoEvent Definition relates event records to specific entities.
+For example, a truck may be identified by its license plate number, or an aircraft by an assigned flight number.
 These identifiers can be used as Track IDs to track the events associated with a particular real-world entity or set of incidents.
-GeoEvent Server includes a built-in tag, TRACK_ID, which should be applied to the field of a GeoEvent Definition that supplies the unique identifier for an entity or incident.
+GeoEvent Server includes a built-in tag, TRACK_ID, that should be applied to the field of a GeoEvent Definition that supplies the unique identifier for an entity or incident.